TobikoData/sqlmesh/docs/integrations/airflow.md

 ```
 The name of the module file can be arbitrary, but we recommend something descriptive such as `sqlmesh.py` or `sqlmesh_integration.py`.

-**Note**: The name of the Engine operator is the only mandatory parameter needed for `sqlmesh.schedulers.airflow.integration.SQLMeshAirflow`.
+**Note**: The name of the engine operator is the only mandatory parameter needed for `sqlmesh.schedulers.airflow.integration.SQLMeshAirflow`.
 Currently supported engines are listed in the [Engine support](#engine-support) section.

 ## SQLMesh client configuration
 In your SQLMesh repository, create the following configuration within config.py: